Coreoz/Plume-admin/plume-admin-api-log/README.md

 Example to hide certain json objet keys.
 Here : `contractId` and `password` values will be replace by `****` :

-*Only work key/value and not array or objects*
+*Only work for key/value and not array or objects*
 ```java
 new OkHttpLoggerInterceptor(
   "Github",